Subject Area: Accounting

 Refer Questions To: Casey Campbell, 773-702-3695

-Purpose: To provide information to recharge operations to ensure they are managed in accordance with University guidelines contained in the Financial Services' Accounting Protocol for Recharge Operations and the applicable provisions from federal regulations.
+Purpose: To provide information to recharge operations to ensure they are managed in accordance with University guidelines contained in the ‘The University of Chicago Recharge Operation Procedure Manual’ and the applicable provisions from federal regulations.

-A recharge operation exists primarily to furnish goods or services to University departments and/or programs.
-Individual students, faculty, staff and the general public may be served incidentally by the operation.
+Recharge operations are an essential element in the educational and research environment of the University of Chicago.
+Recharge operations are shared resources that provide access to instruments, technologies, as well as expert consultation and other services to scientific and clinical investigators, other University personnel and the general public may be served incidentally by the operation.
 A recharge operation charges a fee directly related to the recovery of the cost of the goods or services provided.
 Other characteristics of recharge operations are that they act only upon specific user request, provide goods or services measurable in terms of materials used or hours worked for each user order, and operate as an on-going concern rather than on a sporadic or intermittent basis.

 Recharge operations are budgeted and accounted for as discrete operating units in the recharge operations section of Ledger 2 in the Financial Accounting System (FAS).
 The operation of each recharge unit in Ledger 2 must be separately budgeted and accounted for in accordance with the following guidelines: